 Claire McNamara is an Assistant Attorney General in the Consumer Protection Division of the Washington State Attorney General's Office.

-Claire graduated from Seattle University School of Law in 2015, clerked at the Washington State Division II Court of Appeals, and then worked as a litigation associate at Pacifica Law Group.
-There she represented public, private, and non-profit clients in trial and appellate litigation and counsel on a variety of issues including constitutional, governance, civil rights, public records and open meetings act, elections and ballot measures.
-Claire has represented multiple campaign entities and foundations in pre- and post-election challenges and has assisted with developing state legislation.
+Claire graduated from Seattle University School of Law in 2015, clerked at the Washington State Court of Appeals Division II, and then worked as a litigation associate at Pacifica Law Group.
+There she represented public, private, and non-profit clients and counseled them on a variety of issues including constitutional, governance, civil rights, public records and open meetings act, elections and ballot measures.
+Claire has represented political entities in pre-and post-election challenges and has assisted with developing state legislation.
 She also served as a Special Assistant Attorney General to support Washington State with implementing Keep Washington Working, a law meant to ensure immigrants' safety, productivity, and dignity.

-Claire left Pacifica amid the pandemic to help her father run a small personal injury firm for three years.
-They fought for low-income individuals and families in Tucson during tough times in their lives against major healthcare and insurance entities, addressing medical negligence, unsafe road design, and defective medical products.
-During that period, Claire had several jury trials, including a three-week wrongful death trial wherein a jury awarded her clients $3 million against a surgeon and his practice.
+Claire left Pacifica during the pandemic to help her father run a small personal injury firm in Tucson, Arizona.
+They fought for low-income individuals and families against major healthcare and insurance entities, addressing medical negligence, unsafe road design, and defective medical products.
+There, Claire had several jury trials, including a three-week wrongful death trial wherein a jury awarded her clients $3 million against a surgeon and his practice.